Share your stories

 It’s important the person you’re sharing a story about is happy and comfortable for you to do so.

 You can use our consent form below.
 Ideally this would be signed but we know this can be challenging right now.
 An email or recording of them agreeing to consent is also okay.
 Make sure you store it somewhere safe.

-If you already have your own consent form and processes, please double check or amend it so it includes sharing with relevant third parties like Connecting Scotland and SCVO.
+If you already have your own consent form and processes, please double check or amend it so it includes sharing with relevant third parties like Connecting Scotland, Scottish Government and SCVO.

 Best practice when getting consent:

 - Ask more than once – before, during and after.
 People may change their mind and that’s okay.

 - Give them the option to anonymise their story.
 You don’t have to use their real name or location for example.

 - Make sure they know they can withdraw their consent at any point, even after a story is published.

 - Explain why gathering stories like theirs is important.
 They really can make a difference to another person in a similar situation, to organisations looking to help and influencing how inclusion work is supported.

 You can share your stories with us in a couple of different ways: